Node raises $10.8 million to find you better sales leads

 She summed up her business by saying that “the main problem that we’re solving is that we’re essentially facilitating the discovery of the right person at the right company at the right time and even suggesting the right message to reach out.”

 While Node is targeting salespeople right now, she hopes to eventually build platforms for other categories.
-In the future Node will be “recommending the next hire, next job opportunity or even dating.”
+In the future, Node will be “recommending the next hire, next job opportunity or even dating.”

 There have been a flurry of investments in sales startups, as investors believe there’s a large market opportunity in sales efficiency.
 Salesforce Venture, Box Group and 500 Startups have been the most active in the category.

-Node previously raised over $5 million in seed funding.
+Node previously raised more than $5 million in seed funding.

 0